 We also have some research showing that resistance bands aren’t as good at stimulating our prime movers.
 For example, in a bench press, resistance bands aren’t as good at stimulating our chests.
 We’ve already talked about why that might be.
 Our chests grow best when loaded in a stretched position, and resistance bands don’t do that.
 It’s our shoulders and triceps that wind up bearing more of the load.

 We know that free weights are great for building muscle, and we can say that with certainty—they’re the industry standard.
-There are also good reasons to think that resistance bands wouldn’t be as effective, but it’s hard to say by how much, or whether it matters.
+There are also good reasons to think that resistance bands wouldn’t be as effective, but it’s hard to say how much or whether it matters.

-Resistance bands can be used to build muscle, and if that’s all you have access to, then you may as well take advantage of them.
-They can absolutely work.
-However, it’s quicker and easier to build muscle with free weights, and we get the extra benefits of denser bones, stronger spines, greater mobility, and tougher connective tissues.
+You can build muscle with resistance bands.
+If that’s all you have access to, you may as well take advantage of them.
+However, it’s quicker and easier to build muscle with free weights.